puolival/multipy/README.md

 [17] Ignatiadis N, Klaus B, Zaugg JB, Huber W (2016): Data-driven hypothesis weighting increases detection power in genome-scale multiple testing. *Nature Methods* 13:577–580

+[18] Heller R, Bogomolov M, Benjamini Y (2014): Deciding whether follow-up studies have replicated findings in a preliminary large-scale omics study.
+*The Proceedings of the National Academy of Sciences of the United States of America* 111(46):16262–16267.